What to do when you lose your LPG installation documents?

 LPG documents are missing?
 Don’t panic 🙂 Copies of documents can be recovered.
 Check what to do in such a situation.

-Before deciding to install an LPG installation, it is good to read the theoretical information on the use of LPG and the accidents that may occur.
+Before deciding to install an LPG system, it is good to read the theoretical information on the use of LPG and the accidents that may occur.
 One of them is losing documentation.
 What should you do in such a situation?

 Documents for LPG installations